 When daily case numbers are high and the percent positive is high, that indicates more virus spread in the community, DHEC said.

-Note that this data is only available for fewer than half of the total COVID-19 cases reported in South Carolina.
+Note that this data is only available for about 60% of the total COVID-19 cases reported in South Carolina.

-When looking at the confirmed numbers of cases and deaths, one could figure the death toll from the virus is about 1.76% in South Carolina.
+When looking at the confirmed numbers of cases and deaths, the death toll from the virus is about 1.7% in South Carolina.

 - Has epidemiologic evidence and clinical evidence of infection, or